Anirudh-RV/LibraryManagement/README.md

 # Code rundowm

-1. Api's folder has the Go Api related code
+1. Api's folder has the Go Api related code<br />
    a.
-HandleBooks handles the CRUD Apis for Books collection
+HandleBooks handles the CRUD Apis for Books collection<br />
    b.
-HandleBooks handles the CRUD Apis for Books collection
+HandleBooks handles the CRUD Apis for Books collection<br />
    c.
-HandleBooks handles the CRUD Apis for Books collection
+HandleBooks handles the CRUD Apis for Books collection<br />
    d.
-HandleJWT handles the authorization of the API and making it secure
+HandleJWT handles the authorization of the API and making it secure<br />
-   e. main.go handles the routes and which functions need to be called
+   e. main.go handles the routes and which functions need to be called<br />
    f.
-TestRestMethods should be filled with test suites for the API calls
+TestRestMethods should be filled with test suites for the API calls<br />
-2. webapp contains the reactJS app that needs to be implemented
+2. webapp contains the reactJS app that needs to be implemented<br />

 # NOTES